gavinsalam/CmdLine/README.md

 Many command-line libraries require you to declare the options you want and then process the command line to access them.
 This one instead gives you immediate access to the value of the argument.
-One advantage of such an approach is that it makes it easier to take a first group of command-line arguments and use their values to adapt a second set of command line arguments.
+An advantage of such an approach is that it avoids having to set the variable in a different location from where it is declared.

 Help is to some extent automated, though as of May 2019 it does not yet handle complex cases where one set of arguments depends on a